mingjia-he/mingjia-he.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Mingjia He is a doctoral student at the Institute for Dynamic Systems and Control, ETH Zürich, Switzerland.
-Her research mainly focus on exploring the mobility systems using
+Mingjia He is a doctoral student in the Frazzoli's Group in the IDSC, ETH Zurich.
+Her works at the interaction of transportation system and intelligent control.
+Her research mainly focus on exploring the mobility interactions leveraging optimization-based and learning-based models under a game theratical model.